pterofighter-s-organization/apptracker/README.md

 ![Screenshot](./images/edit-app/edit-app-2.png)

 ## Archived Board
-- Restore button to restore this application from archived.
+- A restore button to restore this application or notes from archived.

 ![Screenshot](./images/archived-apps/archived-apps-1.png)